lviens/ConvDeNoise/README.md

 # ConvDeNoise: A convolutional denoising autoencoder to denoise correlation functions

+* **Codes to reproduce Figure 7 (Figure 8 can also be plotted by changing two lines of the code) of the following paper:
+  - Viens L. and Van Houtte C., Denoising ambient seismic field correlation functions with convolutional autoencoders (Accepted in GJI).
+The first draft of the paper (not peer-reviewed) is available at https://eartharxiv.org/q4m2t/.

-* **27/09/2019 Edit 1**: Small changes of the input data normalization and architecture:
+* **27/09/2019 Update 1**: Small changes of the input data normalization and architecture:
   - We changed the amplitude normalization of the SC functions between -1 and 1 (0 and 1 in the 1st version).
   - The new autoencoder only has 4 hidden layers (6 layers in the 1st version).
   - The last activation function is the hyperbolic tangent activation (tanH) function to output the denoised SC function amplitudes between -1 and 1 (Sigmoid function in the 1st version).
   - These three changes decrease the number of parameters to train for the same level of performance.
   - **A revised version of the pre-print will soon be online.**

-* **27/09/2019 Edit 2**: About the hyperparameters of ConvDeNoise (**ConvDeNoise_core.py** file):
+* **27/09/2019 Update 2**: About the hyperparameters of ConvDeNoise (**ConvDeNoise_core.py** file):
   - We recommend to set the number of filters (F_nb) to 30 or 40 to denoise SC functions.
   - We tried different kernel sizes (K_sz) between 100 and 150 and found that this parameter does not really impact the denoising performance.

-* Codes to reproduce Figure 7 (Figure 8 can also be plotted by changing two lines of the code) of the following paper:
-  - Viens L. and Van Houtte C., Denoising ambient seismic field correlation functions with convolutional autoencoders (Accepted in GJI).
-A preprint (not peer-reviewed) of the paper is available at https://eartharxiv.org/q4m2t/.

 * The autoencoder is composed of an encoder part and a decoder part:
 ![Image of ConvDeNoise](https://github.com/lviens/ConvDeNoise/blob/master/ConvDeNoise_architecture.png)